maeck70/dapr-pubsub-example/README.md

 Run this sample with `dapr run -f .`
 You will need to have all the dapr setup up as defined here [Dapr Getting Started](https://docs.dapr.io/getting-started/)

+This is the RabbitMQ variation.
+I will bind the exchange "orders" with routingkey "myorders" to the queue "dapr-orders".
+Enable DLQ's as needed.